-Chapter 4901:5-19, Ohio Administrative Code (O.A.C.), governs fuel shortages with respect to fuel used for the generation of electricity.
+Chapter 4901:5-21, Ohio Administrative Code (O.A.C.), governs fuel shortages with respect to coal.
 In this Business Impact Analysis (BIA), the Commission will focus upon those rules that:

-- (a) Require a license for a company to operate, - (b) Impose a civil penalty for failure to comply with terms set forth in Chapter 4901:5-19, O.A.C., or - (c) Require specific expenditures or the report of information as a condition of compliance.
+- (a) Require a license for a company to operate, - (b) Impose a civil penalty for failure to comply with terms set forth in Chapter 4901:5-21, O.A.C., or - (c) Require specific expenditures or the report of information as a condition of compliance.